Making Logic Learnable With Neural Networks: Background

-Alternatively, a Boolean function can be represented by a directed acyclic graph (DAG) in which each node models a logic gate and each edge models a gate connection.
+Here, we focus on explaining logic-related methods that we use.
+Additionally, we provide some basics about Boolean logic in Section \ref{boolean_logic_background} of the appendix.
+Besides its written form, a Boolean function can be represented by a directed acyclic graph (DAG) in which each node models a logic gate and each edge models a gate connection.
 A specific implementation of a Boolean function as a DAG is the so-called \emph{And-Inverter-Graph (AIG)}, for which both AND- and Inverter-gates are part of a universal gate set.
-In this context, a powerful tool that we use is \emph{ABC} \cite{abc}, which provides powerful transformations, such as redundancy removal that leads to a reduced number of nodes and levels.
-For instance, ``when AIG rewriting is performed in ABC, a minimal representation is found among all decompositions of all structural cuts in the AIG, while global logic sharing is captured using a structural hashing table" \cite{abc}.
+In this context, a tool that we use is \emph{ABC} \cite{abc}, which provides powerful transformations, such as redundancy removal that leads to a reduced number of nodes and levels.
+For instance, when AIG rewriting is performed in ABC, a minimal representation is found among all decompositions of all structural cuts in the AIG, while global logic sharing is captured using a structural hashing table \cite{abc}.
 In ABC the gates are also factored such that they only receive two inputs and that the nodes follow a topological order.
 The \emph{area or size} of an AIG is given by the number of the nodes in the graph, while the \emph{depth or delay} is given by the number of nodes on the longest path of the primary inputs and outputs.

-A \emph{look-up table (LUT)} is a table that saves previously calculated results or information in form of array-like entries that are easily accessible.
-In Boolean logic, an $N$-bit LUT can encode a Boolean function with $N$ inputs by storing the corresponding truth table.
-Thus, in the case of $N$ bits it has $2^N$ rows, one row for each possible bit-pattern.
-In digital logic, a LUT is implemented with a \emph{multiplexer (MUX)}, which has select lines.
-Those are driven by the inputs to the Boolean function to access the value of the corresponding output that is stored in the array.